SEL-Columbia/dristhi-documentation/source/dristhi_app/architecture_forms/index.markdown

 3. XForm is then converted to Enketo HTML form by running the following command with the <form_id> replaced with the actual value, ``curl -X POST -ssl3 -d "server_url=https://formhub.org/drishti_forms&form_id=<form_id>" https://enketo.formhub.org/transform/get_html_form``.
 4. This generates a xml document which contains two nodes, *model* and *form*, rest of the nodes can be ignored. *model* is the XForm Model instance, this is used by Enketo to do all the validations and calculations in the forms. *form* is the HTML DOM which Enketo uses to render the form
 5. *model* and *form* are saved as *model.xml* and *form.xml*.
 These files are then copied to the location <dristhi_app_root>/dristhi-app/assets/www/form/<form_name>/model.xml and <dristhi_app_root>/dristhi-app/assets/www/form/<form_name>/form.xml.
 When a form is launched, form_name is passed in the query parameter.
 Using this Enketo renders the form
 6. Another important part of form is form_definition.json file.
-This is a mapping file that is written for every form which maps the fields within the form to Dristh database.
+This is a mapping file that is written for every form which maps the fields within the form to Dristhi database.
 More about form_definition.json later
 7. So *model.xml*, *form.xml* and *form_definition.json* comprise a Enketo Form

 ## How to update forms on Dristhi app